Livvy Dunne reveals hit HBO show rejected her before landing 'Baywatch'

 Dunne is dating Pittsburgh Pirates pitcher Paul Skenes, and she was recently asked what his reaction was to her being on Baywatch.
 “Paul has been nothing but supportive of this,” Dunne told E!
 News at the FOX Upfront presentation in New York earlier this week, “and he has his jobs, and I have my jobs, so we both want to execute at our best ability no matter what it is.”

-Dunne also shared the relationships she developed with her co-stars.
-“I would say I’ve learned mostly from the girls on set,” she said, “being around them, watching how they work every single day, their work ethic, how they go about their day.
+“…I would say I’ve learned mostly from the girls on set, being around them, watching how they work every single day, their work ethic, how they go about their day.
 It’s been a real joy.”

 Dunne was a member of the LSU gymnastics team from 2021 to 2025 and helped the team win a national title in 2024.
 She developed a huge social media following during her time at LSU and now has over 12 million followers on all platforms.